 Steel cans can be recycled curbside.
 Otherwise, take your steel scraps to the local scrap metal yard for recycling.

 Scrapyards can make use of these items.
-Moving them yourself is difficult, however; junk removal companies can transport these bulky appliances to the scrapyard, or to nonprofits that could make use of still-functioning items.
+Moving them yourself is difficult, however; junk removal companies can transport these bulky appliances to the scrapyard or nonprofits that could use still-functioning items.

 Goodwill, The Salvation Army, pet shelters, and TerraCycle’s program all accept stuffed animals.
 Of course, gifting them to children, you know, is always an option.
 Certain stuffed animals, like limited edition Beanie Babies, can be sold online as collectors’ items.

-Contact your local recycler: some packaging tape is recyclable, and some is not.
+Contact your local recycler: some packaging tape is recyclable, and some are not.

-Goodwill or Salvation Army will accept hammers, drills, lawnmowers, rakes, and the like.
+Goodwill or Salvation Army will accept hammers, drills, lawnmowers, rakes, etc.

 You can either repurpose the whole umbrella as decoration or dismantle it and recycle its parts.
 Put #1 and #2 plastics in curbside recycling.
 Donate spare wood to Habitat for Humanity ReStores.
 Sell scrap metal to a scrap metal yard.

-The Vinyl Institute has an extensive directory of recycling centers that accepts this type of plastic.
+The Vinyl Institute has an extensive directory of recycling centers that accept this type of plastic.

 Goodwill accepts boats, jet skis, kayaks, and canoes!